 "Oh I wouldn't go that far, Jasper," she answered, rolling her eyes.
 "Anyone would think I was some character out of a fairytale when you say stuff like that."
 He let out a laugh as Rose turned toward the giant and tried to ignore my irritating brother.
 "So, Emmett, how long have you been in the area?"
 And why do I feel like I know you? she mentally added.

 "Not long.
 A couple of weeks.
 There's a group of us here for the annual 'Chopping for Charity' fundraiser."
 Of course he had to be one of those kinds.
-Rose literally could not hate anyone who willingly gave up their own time to help those less fortunate.
-"It's to raise some money and to get enough wood to build houses for those recently destroyed by the storm that hit the reservation not far from here."
+Rose literally could not hate someone who willingly gave up their own time to help those less fortunate.
+"It's to raise some money and to get enough wood to build houses for those recently destroyed by a storm that happened on the reservation not far from here."

 "There's about seven of us at the moment, but we're always trying to recruit more people to help us out.
 That's how I came to be here, but I got lost while I was seeking out new recruits that I heard were scattered in the villages around here.
 I noticed your brother when he was chopping firewood, and well, I followed him home.
 I hope you don't mind."
 Typical Jasper.
 Without any effort at all, he still managed to pick up any strays that wandered into town.
-But, Rose had to admit that she didn't mind this particular stray appearing at their doorstop at all, what with it being a departure from the usual female kind.
-"And to answer your question Rose, too many homes were lost, I'm afraid."
+But, Rose had to admit that she didn't mind this particular stray appearing at their doorstop at all.
+"And to answer your question Rose, too many homes were lost I'm afraid."

 "I still have some stew left, if you'd like something to eat," she offered, suddenly feeling a blush creep across her cheeks in response to the way Emmett mentioned her name.
 What was she doing?

 "Well that's very kind of you, Rose," he grinned widely and those dimples just deepened.
 Rose suddenly found myself smiling coyly at him in return.